ghale/composite-build-test/README.md

-A repository that demonstrates several separate builds that produce and consume outputs that are zipped into an archive, and how these can be used in a composite build.
+A repository that demonstrates several separate Gradle builds that produce and consume outputs that are zipped into an archive, and how these can be used in a composite Gradle build.

 There are 3 separate builds, in separate directories: